mysterious-coding/base_entranced/README.md

 * `/g_allow_vote_pub`
 * `/g_allow_vote_customTeams`
 * `/g_allow_vote_forceclass`
+* `/g_allow_vote_zombies`

+####Zombies
+"Zombies" is an unnoficial quasi-gametype that has been played by the siege community to kill time over years.
+It is a hide-and-seek game that involves one offense jedi hunting down defense gunners after some initial setup time.
+Gunners who die join offense jedi and hunt until there is only one gunner left.

+Zombies receives some much-needed help in base_entranced.
+To activate the zombies features, use `/zombies` (rcon command) or `/callvote zombies` (assuming you enabled `/g_allow_vote_zombies`).
+Zombies features include:
+* All doors are automatically greened
+* `/g_siegeRespawn` is automatically set to 5
+* No changing to defense jedi
+* No changing to offense gunners
+* Non-selfkill deaths by blue gunners cause them to instantly switch to red jedi
+* No joining the spectators(so you can't spec a gunner and then know where he is after you join red)
+* Silences several "was breached" messages on some maps
+* Removes forcefields blocking player movement on some maps (e.g. cargo2 command center door)
+* Prevents some objectives from being completed (e.g.cargo 2 command center)
+* Hides locations in blue team teamoverlay(so you can't instantly track them down after you join red)
+* Hides locations in blue team teamchat(so you can't instantly track them down after you join red)
+* No using jetpack on cargo2 2nd obj
+* Removes auto-detonation timer for detpacks

 ####Bugfixes and other changes:
 * Hoth bridge is forced to be crusher (prevents bridge lame).